Mohib Banda

 Mohib Banda is a village and union council in Mardan District of Khyber Pakhtunkhwa.

-On the Eastern side the village extends up to the Police Station near western River of village along with Ghazi Baba grave yard (Grave yards is 202343 sq/m) north-east.
+On the Eastern side the village extends up to the Police Station near western River of village along with Ghazi Baba grave yard (Grave yards is 202343 sq/m this graveyard was offered by one of the Syed tribe nobles) north-east.
 On the western side the village extends up to the western river bank.
 North extent is the boundary of Zande village and south it extends almost 3 km from the village centre.

-In 15-16 Century there, was a final blow to the KPK by Sikhs.
-After the fall of Nowshera the tribes of Hoti Mardan assembled under the leadership of Syed Khwaja Noor also known as Mian Khwaja Noor and Ghazi Baba to fight Sikhs.
-On the day of this skirmish across the Kalpani River running through Hoti Mardan the local tribes of an Lashkar Khel took money from Sikhs commanders.
-And when Ghazi Baba and his immediate friends went to the battle field in the morning, there was no fighter except them.
-At this moment the elders of Lashkar Khel came and told them as what has happened and that they should put their arms down as fighting the Sikhs was suicidal.
-However, Ghazi Baba and his friends fought bravely and lost their lives.